 Categories

 Archives

 It just hit me!
 A great way to solve the headache of the US natinal debt.
-I be slappin my forehead as to why I didn’t get this before.
+I’m slappin my forehead as to why I didn’t get this before.
 It’s simple.
 The US Treasury Dept, Bureau of Fiscal Service says the national debt is 36.7 trillion bucks.
-(Of which 7 trillion is that which the gov dipped into the social security Administration) And the top 1 percent, which comprises 1.3 million families, is worth 49 trillion bucks.
+(Of which 7 trillion is that for which the gov dipped into the Social Security Administration’s piggybank) And the top 1 percent, which comprises 1.3 million families, is worth 49 trillion bucks.

 Here’s what we do.
 We ask the top 1 percent to give us all their money.
 They say, sure, we want to help.
 We take all their money and we pay off the US national debt in its entirety.
 Then we see what we have left.
 So, 49 trillion minus 36.7 trillion is uh, carry the 1, ah 12.3 trillion bucks.
 Then we divide it up and give it back to the top 1 percent that gave us their money.
 So that would be 12.3 trillion divided by 1.3 million = $9,461,538 and 46 cents for each of the generous families of the 1%.

 (Some didn’t get the message so here it is: to convey how the astronomical deficits of the US government are reciprocated by the astronomical excesses of the super rich class.
-And one reason why we are now moving toward becoming a failing society.)
+And one reason why we are now moving toward becoming a failed society – the unconscionable wealth gap and the disappearing middle class.
+And further, why legislation accused of being socialist is necessary to help the lower socio economic classes survive.)

+Categories